mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 header_image: /img/posts/tales-of-a-reservation/header.jpg
 title: "Tales of a reservation"
 author: Mauro Servienti
 synopsis: "Are you relying on invariants and assuming trust in business rules?
-Distributed software systems disrupt most of ours beliefs.
+Distributed software systems disrupt most of our beliefs.
 They require a deep understanding of the business and a shift in the way we think.
 Let's see how the business affects the system design and what new opportunities come to life."
 tags:
  - SOA
 ---

 A talk I gave at [ExploreDDD in Denver in 2018](https://youtu.be/KkzvQSuYd5I) has more than 14.000 views.
 I'm astonished.
-It was the first time I was presenting my ["All our aggregates are wrong"](/talks/all-our-aggregates-are-wrong.html) at a major conference, and it's been a blast.
+It was the first time I was presenting my ["All our aggregates are wrong"](/talks/all-our-aggregates-are-wrong.html) talk at a major conference, and it's been a blast.

 There isn't an easy way to get notifications about comments on videos uploaded by others on YouTube.
 Every once in a while, I quickly scan [all my presentations](https://youtube.com/playlist?list=PLhm595Y7ah_E42m_EwnSvqeMLVCD2EMb5) available on YouTube for new comments.

-I recently noticed the following [comment](https://www.youtube.com/watch?v=KkzvQSuYd5I&lc=Ugz_mJEoRQbVSOWnzcR4AaABAg), which I [responded](https://www.youtube.com/watch?v=KkzvQSuYd5I&lc=Ugz_mJEoRQbVSOWnzcR4AaABAg.9D69WRCMOQO9Lugq-tJqOZ), dense enough to deserve its blogpost.
+I recently noticed the following [comment](https://www.youtube.com/watch?v=KkzvQSuYd5I&lc=Ugz_mJEoRQbVSOWnzcR4AaABAg), which I [responded to](https://www.youtube.com/watch?v=KkzvQSuYd5I&lc=Ugz_mJEoRQbVSOWnzcR4AaABAg.9D69WRCMOQO9Lugq-tJqOZ), dense enough to deserve its blogpost.

 > How does placing an order then work? does the information in each boundary transition to its own order model?
 I could assume sales would be the one where this operation takes place, but how does validation in other services regarding the placement of this work? e.g. you could call sales to say place this order/order this cart, but what is there is a business rule for an order can only be placed if all of the items have stock at that time?
 Thanks